 It is expected when providing personal information that you:

-This will ensure that your personal information is reliable and kept up to date.
+This will ensure that your personal information is reliable, accurate and up to date.

 Within the council we may share your data between services so that: